Ranaghat

 Ranaghat is a city and a municipality in Nadia district in the state of West Bengal, India.
 It is the headquarters of the Ranaghat subdivision.
-It is compact but one of the densely populated cities of West Bengal.
-It is known for its handloom industry, various types of flowers and floriculture and a flower market.
+It is known for its handloom industry, various types of flowers and floriculture.

 History

-After independence Ranaghat was chosen to be the district capital but later Krishnanagar city was selected instead.
+After the independence of India, Ranaghat was chosen to be the district capital of Nadia, but later Krishnanagar city was selected instead.

 Ranaghat has existed since the British invaded India.
 The most likely origin for the name of the town comes from Rani (Queen) or Rana (a Rajput warrior) and Ghat (steps leading to the river).
 A myth is still prevalent that the name of the town came from the bandit 'Rana Dacoit', who used to pillage this area five or six hundred years back and he used to give pujas to the goddess Kali to thank her.

-A large percentage of the population are the families of Hindu refugees from Bangladesh, who fled during the Bangladesh Liberation War in 1971 with Pakistan.
+A large percentage of Ranaghat's population are the families of Hindu refugees from Bangladesh, who fled during the Bangladesh Liberation War in 1971 with Pakistan.
 There are also many families who had extensive ties to foreign investments in the town.
-Ranaghat also played an important role in the struggle of freedom of India.
+Ranaghat also played an important role in the Indian struggle for freedom.

-This is the home town of some notable Bengali people.
-Film actress Raakhee Gulzar was born and brought up in a refugee colony in Ranaghat.
-Athlete and olympian Soma Biswas is from Ranaghat.
-Poet Joy Goswami born and brought up in the town near Chotobazar area.

-Krishna Panti was known as one of the "5 Great Noblemen of Bengal."
-He and his descendants the Pal-Chaudhuri family donated land and built many of the town's temples and cultural institutions, including the Happy Club and Pal-Chaudhuri school, and many of the streets of the town are named after them.
-Born in a mud hut, Krishna Panti rose to become one of the greatest merchants of Bengal, and a great philanthropist.
-He was given the title Pal-Chaudhuri and became Zamindar over a huge area of Nadia.
-Employing Scottish architects, he built palatial buildings, temples and gardens, which are some of the only such buildings in the region to remain mostly intact.
+The area grew to prominence when Krishna Panti, a humble pan seller who lived in a mud hut, became one of the wealthiest merchants of India, known as one of the "5 Great Noblemen of Bengal" due to his honesty and piety, according to local legend.
+Offered the title of raja, he humbly declined, receiving instead the title Pal-Chaudhuri.
+The family built 3 palaces, of which the last to remain was in Ranaghat, with 300 rooms, designed by Scottish architects.
+The Pal-Chaudhuri family which ruled much of Nadia, was known for charitable works, building schools and temples throughout Nadia, and established Ranaghat Pal Choudhury High School in 1853.
+Pal Choudhury family founded the Ramakrishna Vedanta Vidyapith, Shakti Empowerment Institute.

 Geography

 Location

 The town is exactly 74 kilometres north of Calcutta and 26 kilometres south of Krishnanagar, Nadia District headquarter.
-It is on the banks of River Churni.
+It is located on the banks of River Churni.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.
 All the four subdivisions are presented with maps on the same scale – the size of the maps vary as per the area of the subdivision.